This post may include affiliate links; see our disclosure policy.

 Get this sent to your inbox, plus get new recipes from us every week!

 Here’s an impressive cocktail that’s as sophisticated as it is stunning: the Japanese Slipper!
-This bright green drink will raise your eyebrows at the first sip.
-It’s perfectly balanced between sweet and sour, with notes of melon and citrus.
-Don’t let the electric green color fool you — it’s not overly sweet or artificial tasting.
-It’s just delicious.
+This bright green drink is perfectly balanced between sweet and sour, with notes of melon and citrus.
+Don’t let the electric green color fool you, it’s not overly sweet or artificial tasting: it’s just delicious (and I’m not a fan of overly sweet drinks).

 I originally bought Midori, a Japanese melon liqueur, to try out the famous Midori Sour.
-But let me tell you, the Japanese Slipper is just as good — if not better.
+But in my opinion, the Japanese Slipper is just as good as the classic sour, if not better!

 The Japanese Slipper was invented in 1984 in Melbourne, Australia, by a French bartender, Jean-Paul Bourguignon.
 As the story goes, a sales rep brought him a bottle of the new Japanese melon liqueur, Midori.
 He mixed it with lemon juice and Cointreau, an orange liqueur from his native France.
 It became an instant hit (read more here).